JonathanReimerBerg/BirdDatabase/README.md

 When prompted to give a location/time, enter the data seperated by /'s.
 Country and state/region's will follow abbreviations which can be found [here](https://ebird.org/content/eBirdCommon/docs/ebird_state_country_codes.pdf), with counties/subregions using full names with underscores instead of any spaces.
 If you wnat a country list, still include the /'s for the empty subregions.
-For example, 'life/Los_Angeles/CA/US' for aLos Angeles county life list, '2022///US' for a United States 2022 list and 'life///' for a global life list.
+For example, 'life/Los_Angeles/CA/US' for a Los Angeles county life list, '2022///US' for a United States 2022 list and 'life///' for a global life list.

 # License